Android (operating system): 2010s

 In May 2019, the operating system became entangled in the trade war between China and the United States involving Huawei, which, like many other tech firms, had become dependent on access to the Android platform.
 In the summer of 2019, Huawei announced it would create an alternative operating system to Android known as Harmony OS, and has filed for intellectual property rights across major global markets.
 Under such sanctions Huawei has long-term plans to replace Android in 2022 with the new operating system, as Harmony OS was originally designed for internet of things devices, rather than for smartphones and tablets.

 On August 22, 2019, it was announced that Android "Q" would officially be branded as Android 10, ending the historic practice of naming major versions after desserts.
 Google stated that these names were not "inclusive" to international users (due either to the aforementioned foods not being internationally known, or being difficult to pronounce in some languages).
 On the same day, Android Police reported that Google had commissioned a statue of a giant number "10" to be installed in the lobby of the developers' new office.
 Android 10 was released on September 3, 2019, to Google Pixel phones first.

 2020s

 In late 2021, some users reported that they were unable to dial emergency services.
 The problem was caused by a combination of bugs in Android and in the Microsoft Teams app; both companies released updates addressing the issue.

-On December 12, 2024 Google announced Android XR.
+On December 12, 2024, Google announced Android XR.
 It is a new operating system developed by Google, designed for virtual reality and augmented reality devices, such as VR headsets and smart glasses.
 It was built in collaboration with Samsung and Qualcomm.
 The platform is also focused on supporting developers with tools like ARCore and Unity to build applications for upcoming XR devices.

-In March 2025, Google announced it would consolidate Android development to internal sources.
-This will prevent public contributions, but the Android source will still be published.
+In March 2025, Google announced its plans to consolidate Android development to internal sources.
+While public developers will no longer be able to contribute, the Android source will still be published.

+On May 12, 2026, Google announced their Chromebook successor called Googlebook showcased running a desktop repurposed version of Android currently in development under the codename Aluminium OS which is intended to eventually replace Chrome OS.